What does it mean to be an online hybrid program?

 At the same time, by coming together for academic residencies, students build rapport with each other and faculty, which facilitates a more in-depth and meaningful discussion around sexuality, as well as a sense of community for supporting and networking with peers through coursework, dissertation, and as alumni.
 Dissertation defenses are conducted virtually via video conference given that our students and their colleagues, family and friends are located across the globe.

-Find the most current, upcoming academic residency dates for the Human Sexuality Ph.D. on our Apply page.
-Dates listed are subject to change.
+Learn the most current, upcoming academic residency dates from our Admissions Counselors.
 Enrolled students will be informed of changes.

 Academic residency schedules for a given semester are communicated to all students at least one week before a semester begins and align with course times listed in the course registration portal under each course.